OCR-D/ocrd-website/site/de/workflows.md

   </tbody>
 </table>

-### Step 11: Line segmentation
+### Step 10: Line segmentation

-In this processing step regions are segmented into lines.
-A (ad-hoc binarization and) line segmentation is run on every text region of every PAGE in the input file group, and a TextLine element with the resulting polygon outline is added to the annotation of the output PAGE.
+This processor can be used to segment regions into lines.
+It runs a (ad-hoc binarization and) line segmentation on every text region of every PAGE in the input file group, and adds a TextLine element with the resulting polygon outline to the annotation of the output PAGE.

 <table class="">